DominikMatuszek/internship-task-openx/README.md

 ## Subtask completion

+Note: please include the dataset (named `covtype.data`) in the directory with rest of the files for them to work.
+This doesn't apply to the Docker image, since it automatically downloads the dataset during its buildtime.

 ### 1. Loading the data

 I've created a few functions to load the data from the CSV file.
 They can be found in the `load_data.py` file.
 Their semantics should be pretty self-explanatory; as requested, no feature engineering was done.